 Immigrants with conditional permanent residency cannot fill out Form I-90, they must complete Form I-751, Petition to Remove Conditions on Residence.

-Finding out if you meet the basic eligibility requirements to renew your green card is as easy as answering a couple questions on FileRight.com.
+Finding out if you meet the basic eligibility requirements to renew your green card is as easy as answering a couple of questions on FileRight.com.
 The eligibility quiz will let you know if you can prepare your application to renew or replace your card using FileRight.

 Documents needed to renew or replace a green card